sfc-gh-dwilczak/tutorials/docs/snowflake/notebooks/containers/index.md

 ## Requirement
 - Be in a [container services enabled region](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview#available-regions).
 - You [CAN NOT be on a trial account](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview).
-- A network policy that does not block pypi and hugging face.

 ## Downloads
 - Notebook ([Link](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/notebooks/containers/notebook/notebook.ipynb))